riplaboratory/Kanaloa/PrimerDocuments/WireGageCalculations/readme.md

 # Wire Gauge Calculations (as a function of current)

-This is a primer document detailing how to select the proper high-current wire gauge.
+This is a primer document detailing how to properly selecte a wire gauge for a high-current application.
 There are five important factors in this process:

  - Continuous DC (or AC) current that passes through the conductor.
  - Conductor length.